-I received a copy of this book through NetGalley for my honest review and it was honest!
+I receive a copy of this novel through NetGalley and the publisher for my honest review and it was honest.

-Click this link to purchase!* To Have and to Hoax: A Novel
+Click this link to purchase!* To Love and to Loathe: A Novel (2) (The Regency Vows)

-*Amazon Associate- if you purchase through the above link I’ll receive a small stipend.
+*Amazon Associate- if you purchase this book through the above link I’ll receive a small stipend.